Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

-On the other hand, Figure \ref{fig6} shows horizontal cross-sections for the MJO-like mode, but now for mean westerly winds in the stratosphere, $\overline{U} = 1$.
+On the other hand, Figure \ref{fig4} shows horizontal cross-sections for the MJO-like mode, but now for mean westerly winds in the stratosphere, $U = 1$.
 While the boundary-layer eigenmode is unchanged, the stratospheric wave patterns are significantly different from the case with mean stratospheric easterlies.
 Now, the equatorial Kelvin-wave component of the solution is strongly damped in the stratosphere, and a clear signature of an upward propagating equatorial Rossby wave is evident.
-This qualitative observation is consistent with linear theory of Kelvin wave propagation under mean westerly flow, as the Doppler-shifted phase speed of the Kelvin-wave must be eastward [see equation 4.7.10 in \citet{andrews1987middle}].